CUSTOM WOOD DRIVEWAY GATES 31

 Red Bank, New Jersey

-Showing the flanking side Panels Style #25 that were installed the previous spring already weathered to a silvery gray.
-The Driveway Gates, recently installed, will age to the same patina.
+Showing the flanking side Panels Style 25 that were installed the previous spring already weathered to a silvery gray.
+The driveway gates, more recently installed, will age to the same patina.

 IN-PROGRESS